-Ok, now we can analyze some weaher elements separately on a rough example.
+Ok, now we can analyze some weather elements separately on a rough example.
 I would like to check are the Tatra Mts possible to see from Bieszczady Mts or not (Pic.
 18)?
 The distance is 170km.
-First, that come to mind is checking the “Visibility” forecast, which unfortunately doesn’t play a key role here, because the scale is only up to 17-20km.
+First, that comes to mind is checking the “Visibility” forecast, which unfortunately doesn’t play a key role here, because the scale is only up to 17-20km.
 When a visual range is longer than 20km, then everything is marked as a good.
 The legend (scale) you will find at the bottom right corner of the screen.

-Atmospheric sounding describes a plot of vertical profile of temperature, dew point and often the winds above a fixed location.
+Atmospheric sounding describes a plot of the vertical profile of temperature, dew point and often the winds above a fixed location.
 Sounding is used in severe weather forecasting and also in determining a local temperature inversion and measuring the strength of capping inversion (Pic.
 19).

-Aside for the Windy.com platform there are another weather forecast websites, where you can check both real-time and numerical weather forecast from now to forthcoming few days.
-I would like to show some of them, which can help you to plan a long-distance observations.
+Aside for the Windy.com platform there are another weather forecast websites, where you can check both real-time and numerical weather forecast from now to forthcoming a few days.
+I would like to show some of them, which can help you to plan long-distance observations.

 As I said above in many weather forecast platforms, i.e Wxcharts.eu (Pic.
 20) the humidity or visibility forecast is not provided (at least is not intuitive to find right after hitting the website), then you can look briefly on the relation between air and dew point temperature (Pic.
 20).
-Once these 2 temperatures are quite far from each other, then can be a good time to see a distant objects.
+Once these 2 temperatures are quite far from each other, then can be a good time to see distant objects.
 Higher air temperature next to low dew point temperature means, that a humidity level is lower.
-Sometimes a forecast maps includes both dew point temperature and humidity values (Pic.
+Sometimes forecast maps include both dew point temperature and humidity values (Pic.
 21).

 Threading this way I wish I could show you every single weather forecast platform one by one, but it doesn’t make sense, because everyone can choose his own the best and most convenient weather forecast platform from the web or a full list available here.